hailelagi/hailelagi.com/content/writing/stitch-fs.md

 rawBridge on /Users/haile/documents/github/flubber type fuse.rawBridge (rw,nosuid,nodev,relatime,user_id=501,group_id=501,max_read=131072)
 ```

-As it turns out this is a somewhat reasonable thing to do and is known as a recursive mount or here's an abridged example [from the go-fuse documentation](https://github.com/hanwen/go-fuse/blob/master/example/loopback/main.go) of a loopback filesystem which implements a recursive mount using an fs layer below it as storage:
+A filesystem is by and large just software.
+It compiles down to a binary known as an image, to use this _image_ we need to execute it through `mkfs` a fancy way of registering it with the operating system and `mount`, but not all filesystems do the same things.
+An interesting highlight is a recursive mount, here's an abridged example [from the go-fuse documentation](https://github.com/hanwen/go-fuse/blob/master/example/loopback/main.go) of a loopback filesystem which implements a recursive mounting using the filesystem below it _transparently_ as storage:

 ```go
 func main() {